gvwilson/sensibleadventures/nardica/nardica.md

-Shiploads of precious equipment had arrived throughout the spring and been hauled into it: forges and presses and a lathe with a spindle thicker than Iffy's leg and even a printer hauled south from Australia itself in the hold of a destroyer.
+Shiploads of precious equipment had arrived throughout the spring and been hauled into it: forges and presses and a lathe with a spindle thicker than Iffy's leg and even a proper industrial printer hauled all the way down from China-over-the-Sea in the hold of a destroyer.
-The whole town had turned out when it came into harbor, marvelling at its sleek, menacing profile and its stubby railguns.
+The whole town had turned out when the warship came into harbor, marvelling at its sleek, menacing profile and its stubby railguns.
 Iffy hadn't given it a second glance once its cargo came ashore.
-A printer, an actual printer---it could make anything.
+Once Halley's cores finished their months-long inspection and let it out of quarantine, a printer like that could make anything.

 *Almost anything,* she corrected herself as she studied the distant building, hoping for some sign of activity.
-Given power and powdered metal and the right plans, the printer could cast almost any shape imaginable.
+Given power and powdered metal and the right plans, the printer could cast *almost* any shape imaginable.
 She had seen some of those shapes in drawings laid out on tables in Halley's one restaurant, three cafés, and six bars.
 She had studied them sidelong,